lukshyaganjoo/personal/proofs.markdown

 ## key takeaways
 How cool is this!!
 All we did here was take advantage of some fairly simple linear algebra to prove a really fundamental fact about graphs that pop up quite frequently in the study of networks.
+For those interested, there is a conjecture in the "colorful" field of graph decomposition by the name of [Ringel's Conjecture](https://www.quantamagazine.org/mathematicians-prove-ringels-graph-theory-conjecture-20200219/) that actually illustrates how exactly you can cover complete graphs of this variety.
 If there's anything I want you to take away from this proof, it's that geometric intution is unparalleled and this technique of analyzing eigenvalues not only can save you computation, it gives you a critical insight into what the graph actually represents, a deeper understanding of what it "does", so to speak.
 It is so easy to get bogged down in what might just seem